impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 >
 > Use `char` as a field separator character.

 So we're specifying the "." character as our "field separator".
 But what is that?
 I Google "bash sort field separator".
-The first result is a StackOverflow article which doesn't turn out to be useful, but the 2nd result is [this link](https://web.archive.org/web/20220624080724/https://docstore.mik.ua/orelly/unix3/upt/ch22_03.htm):
+The first result is a StackOverflow article which doesn't turn out to be useful, but the 2nd result is [this link](https://web.archive.org/web/20220624080724/https://docstore.mik.ua/orelly/unix3/upt/ch22_03.htm){:target="_blank" rel="noopener"}:

 > Section 22.2 explained how sort separates a line of input into two or more fields using whitespace (spaces or tabs) as field delimiters.
 The -t option lets you change the field delimiter to some other character.